jrbarnett/jrbarnett.github.io/index.md

 ### [Piano Studio]({{ site.url }}/studio/)

 I have more than a decade of experience teaching piano to students as young as 4 and as old as 70 --- in conservatories, private universities, and community music schools.
-I teach 30, 45, and 60 minute lessons at my private studio in Elmwood Village, or at your
+I teach 30, 45, and 60 minute lessons at my private studio in Elmwood Village, or at your home.

 [My studio](/studio/) is now accepting students for the summer!
 [Contact me!](/studio/contact)